 But let’s return indoors.
-Not everybody can use natural light because of all types of aspects such as your windows are facing north, you live in a basement apartment, or, as we already mentioned, the factor of weather.
+Not everybody can use natural light because of all types of aspects such as your windows facing north, you live in a basement apartment, or, as we already mentioned, the factor of weather.
 So now it’s time to use a different source of light.

-The ring light are prevalent for self-tape lighting.
+The ring lights are prevalent for self-tape lighting.
 It is easy to set up, it’s not huge, so it’s easy to store it.
 Unfortunately, there are two main issues with a ring light.
-First, it will create the ring reflection in your eyes, and many agents and producers don’t like the reflection.
+First, it will create a ring reflection in your eyes, and many agents and producers don’t like the reflection.
 But, don’t worry if you have the ring light already.
 We will give you a few tips on getting rid of the reflection soon – second, the ring light creates a weird rim shadow behind you and creates highlights on your face.

 If you are the ring light owner and want to get rid of the ring reflection in your eyes and also the rim shadow, turn the ring light opposite direction than you are and turn the intensity on maximum, but this will only work if there is a white wall or anything that reflect the light.
 If you don’t have a white wall there, you can use any other reflector.
 You can find the things to use as a reflector at the beginning of this article.

-The larger softbox, the softer the light.
+The larger the softbox, the softer the light.

 The best softbox for video is parabolic because it’s deeper in shape, so it offers more subtle light and doesn’t light up the background as much as an octagon softbox.
 But you can use pretty much anything for self-tape to create awesome results.
-Using specific types of softboxes and switching between them is work for photographers and filmmakers, but it’s great to know more about it and playing with details to create the best result.
+Using specific types of softboxes and switching between them is work for photographers and filmmakers, but it’s great to know more about it and play with details to create the best result.